 The Art Law Review: The Mediation and Arbitration of International Art Disputes

 'The art market is notoriously opaque – the cliché is that it is the largest unregulated industry in the world, besides guns and drugs. . . .
-There is little oversight, and players can get away with a lot of ethically dubious behavior.'2 In such a fraught landscape, disputes can arise frequently.
+There is little oversight, and players can get away with a lot of ethically dubious behavior.'2 In such a fraught landscape, disputes frequently arise.
 Yet, the administration of justice in art law disputes can be challenging.
 Traditional judicial forums often do not have the required expertise in art and the art market to resolve these disputes.
 As a result, the art market often does not accept the validity of legal judgments in art disputes – rendering the process inefficient and ineffective.
 Aiming to address these problems, on 7 June 2018, the Netherlands Arbitration Institute (NAI) and Authentication in Art ((AiA), based in The Hague) launched the Court of Arbitration for Art (CAfA), 'a specialized arbitration and mediation tribunal exclusively dedicated to resolving art law disputes'.3 CAfA aims to 'increase the quality of the decision making and the market acceptability of the outcome[s]'4 by relying on art law practitioners and experts, who are better positioned than traditional courts to evaluate evidence and to understand the intricacies of the art market.5 CAfA was designed to address all art law issues, including fraud, stolen art, authenticity, copyright and contractual disputes,6 and can conduct hearings anywhere in the world.7

 To best understand how this new tribunal operates, it is important to understand why it was created in the first place.
 This chapter focuses on two significant problems that confront the effective resolution of art law disputes in traditional judicial forums, and how CAfA set out to fix them.